Gower

 The far end is used by discreet naturists.

-Rare buses to Swansea and on to Llangennith
+Rare buses to Swansea and on to Llangennith.

-Park in Llanmadoc (pub), walk down towards 'Cwm Ivy'.
+Park in Llanmadoc (pub), walk down towards 'Cwm Ivy' .
 Dogs allowed.

 Gower - North Coast

-A river estuary that empties at low tide leaving salt marsh and salt marsh lambs.
+The River Loughton estuary that empties at low tide leaving salt marsh and salt marsh lambs.

 Weobly Castle (Welsh Heritage) is nice.